 Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 This means your furnace ignitor can’t turn on the flame.
-After five failed attempts, the furnace will quit trying to ignite.
-It will then change into Watchguard mode for about an hour for safety reasons.
+After five failed tries, the furnace will stop trying to ignite.
+It will then change into Watchguard mode for about an hour for your safety.

 When your ignitor ceases working, it’s safer to rely on our NATE-certified technicians.
-They’ve gone through rigorous education, so you can rest easy knowing they’ll determine what’s causing the furnace error and will repair it to your contentment.
+They’ve gone through rigorous training, so you can rest easy knowing they’ll determine what’s causing the furnace error and will repair it to your contentment.

-We trust in the quality of our furnace repair in Denver so much, we back it with a 100% Satisfaction Guarantee* for a year.
+We believe in the quality of our furnace repair in Denver so much, we back it with a 100% Satisfaction Guarantee* for a year.

 How a Furnace Ignitor Works

-This part ignites natural gas, which helps heat your house.
+This part ignites natural gas, which helps warm your home.

 Here’s how a furnace ignitor works: